 - Lack of security – while using a good mobile wallet is safer than using a custodial wallet, the security of mobile wallets may not be enough especially if you’re holding a significant amount of coins.
 While difficult and quite unlikely, mobile phones in theory can still be infected with malware and viruses.
 For people who hold a good amount of bitcoin and cryptocurrencies, we heavily suggest getting a hardware wallet.

 Hardware wallets are small devices made specifically for securely holding bitcoin and cryptocurrencies, and is small enough to fit in your pocket.
 We heavily heavily suggest using a hardware wallet instead, if you’re holding a significant amount of bitcoin or cryptocurrencies.
 A hardware wallet is definitely your best choice for holding coins and tokens without fearing of getting hacked.

 - High security – your wallet’s private keys never leave the device.
 Hence, you could really do transactions even if the computer device you’re using is infested with malware and viruses, as long as you make sure that the coins are being sent to the right address.

 - Less convenient – You need to plug in your hardware wallet to your computer to make a transaction; though fortunately the new Ledger Nano X has bluetooth functionality, giving you the option to send transactions using your mobile phone instead.

 Some great hardware wallets

 If there’s one thing that we want you to remember from this article, is the quote “not your keys, not your bitcoin“.
-The only way to have total control and significant security over your funds, is to use a wallet that gives you access to your private keys/recovery seed.
-That way, even if every single exchange gets hacked, your coins will be untouched.
+The only way to have total control and to have significantly better security over your funds, is to use a wallet that gives you access to your private keys/recovery seed.
+That way, even if for instance every single existing bitcoin/cryptocurrency exchange gets hacked, your coins will be untouched.